 Yes.
 It is important to get advice as soon as possible to help the treatment be more effective.
-If they are not treated, cracked teeth can lead to the death of the nerve, and an abscess might grow that could need root canal treatment or extraction.
+If they are not treated, cracked teeth can lead to the death of the nerve, and an abscess might grow.
+The tooth could need root canal treatment or even taking out.
 In severe cases the tooth can actually split in two.
 If this happens your dentist will not be able to save the tooth and it will need to be taken out.

 The cost will vary depending on what treatment you need.
 There may be extra costs if there are complications and you need more treatment.
-Ask your dentist for a treatment plan and a written estimate before you start treatment.
+Ask your dental team for a treatment plan and a written estimate before you start treatment.